bmwcarit/ramses-sample-app/README.md

 ![Car](./doc/screenshot.png)

-The left fragment shows a surface with 3D view of a BMW X5 model.
-The right fragment shows a static logo image.
+The first fragment shows a surface with 3D view of a BMW X5 model.
+The second fragment shows a static logo image.
 It is possible to mix Ramses 3D content with other Android UI elements in various ways.
 Be creative!